-Net Metering is a billing mechanism that offers residential and business customers credits for the power fed into the grid.
+Net Metering is a billing mechanism that offers residential and business customers credits for the power fed into the grid (your local electricity company like MSEB, Torrent power or Tata power).
 When your solar panels produce excess power, that power is sent to the grid.
 And you can draw back this power during peak load or when the solar plants are not functioning at all; like, during the night-time.
 For every unit of solar energy fed into the grid, the bi-directional electricity meter (your net-meter) will run backwards.

 How net metering works?

 Usually, we draw power from the grid to run our house-hold appliances and this is recorded by an energy meter installed by the local utility company.
 In case of a rooftop solar system, it can often generate more electricity than you consume during daylight hours.
 So, not only do you use the generated solar energy but the excess energy is also fed back into the grid via the energy meter.

 This causes a two-way flow of power.
 Since your electricity meter needs to keep a track of energy flow in both the directions, a bi-directional meter is needed to avail net metering.

 With net metering, you are only billed for the “net” energy used each month, that is, the difference between the energy produced by the solar power system and the energy consumed by the house over the monthly billing period.

 When your house or business is net-metered, you’ll see separate units recorded as ‘Import’ and ‘Export’ on your net-meter.
 Depending upon local policies, you may get a credit to hedge against the electricity you use from the grid when it’s not sunny or during night-time.
 Any excess energy generated by you gets put back to the grid for your neighbours to use and you receive your due compensation.